nasatoken/NASA-Whitepaper/README.md

   The founder of NASA originates from Auckland, New Zealand while the rest of the crew are all spread out across different parts of the globe.
 They are fully doxed (just visit [nasatoken.net](http://nasatoken.net) for more info) and armed with a wide range of skill sets that make them perfect candidates for creating a successful token.</p>

-## Use Case: The Dependable Altcoin of the Future
+## Use Case The Dependable Altcoin of the Future
 ![ ](https://github.com/nasatoken/NASA-Whitepaper/blob/main/images/Nasa-Dependable-Altcoin.jpg)
 <p>NASA aims to solve to the best of its abilities a very unfortunate side effect of investing in crypto which is the threat of a rug pull and or the developers giving up on a project.
 There is a huge opportunity out there for a token that truly puts the interests of the investor first and we believe NASA is that token.
 Every action and decision made is done so with good intentions and is driven by this underlining principle.